In this Article

 What If Your Child Has Chronic Chapped Lips?

-Chronic chapped lips in a baby might indicate a nutritional deficiency or even extra consumption of vitamin A. There are rare instances where babies contract Kawasaki disease – a condition that causes inflammation and fever and is prevalent in babies between the ages of 6 months and 2 years.
+Chronic chapped lips in a baby might indicate a nutritional deficiency or even extra consumption of vitamin A( leads to dry skin).
+There are rare instances where babies contract Kawasaki disease – a condition that causes inflammation and fever and is prevalent in babies between the ages of 6 months and 2 years.
 However, dry lips, in that case, are accompanied by other symptoms including fever and red eyes.
 So if that seems to stay for longer periods, get your child checked.

 How to Prevent Cracked Lips in Infants